Navigating Mindful Eating During the Holidays

 2. Give Yourself Permission to Eat What You Want When You Want It

-Ex: Sweet potatoes do have carbohydrates.
-I know my body needs carbohydrates.
+What can I add to expand my internal definition of this food? (e.g., Sweet potatoes do have carbohydrates.
+My body needs carbohydrates.
 Sweet potatoes also contain vitamins & minerals that are good for my body.
 Plus, I love the taste of sweet potatoes.
-I also know that if I continue to avoid sweet potatoes, I will be sad I missed out on having them and will continue to have an unhelpful relationship with them.
+I also know that if I continue to avoid sweet potatoes, I will be sad I missed out on having them and will continue to have an unhelpful relationship with them.)

 Bonus!
 After the holiday is said and done, I challenge you to go out and buy a food you felt you might have been afraid of going overboard on while at your holiday gathering.
 Make it as often as you want, noting how your thoughts and feelings evolve around that food.